Scholarships are not only a good way to pay for college, they’re also a great way to be recognized for your achievements.

 - Scholarship monies are held up to three (3) years to be used for post-secondary education.

 NSU & Razor’s Edge Scholars Programs

-Get a Competitive Edge—Nova Southeastern University offers five programmatic scholarship programs – Global, Leadership, Research, Shark Cage, and Shark Talent.
+Get a Competitive Edge—Nova Southeastern University offers six programmatic scholarship programs – Global, Leadership, Research, Shark Cage, Shark Talent and Shark Teach.

 These four-year residential programs combine curricular and co-curricular experiences intended to capture the unique interests and talents of prospective and current students.
 Students who complete a specific program will earn an academic minor that will be on their official NSU transcript.
 In return for the participation, students are awarded an annual renewable scholarship.

-Global – For those students with a strong interest in global issues, international relations, global leadership, and cross-cultural understanding.
+Global – For those students with a strong interest in global leadership and cross-cultural understanding.

 Leadership – Students who are highly involved in their high school and or local community with a demonstrated track record of leadership roles and success.

-Research – An opportunity for student with a strong interest in research, scholarship inquires and program solving and the desire to work hands on in today’s research projects.
+Research – An opportunity for student with a strong interest in research, scholarship inquires, program solving and the desire to work hands-on in today’s research projects.